• Skip to main content

 Most High Tech: Tech-Edge 326-KWP iSeries Tank Systems Monitor

-The iSeries Tank Systems Monitor provides hassle free tank monitoring for your RV or boat.
-The iSeries is made of patented technology with Level Alert.
-It is apparently the only tank monitor tested and approved by the United States Coast Guard.
-Talk about high tech!
+This iSeries Tank Systems Monitor provides hassle-free tank monitoring for my RV and has patented technology with Level Alert.
+I can also use it on a boat if ever I decide to switch from trailer life, and as a bonus, it’s the only tank monitor tested and approved by the United States Coast Guard.
+Talk about high-tech!

-It is NMMA Certified using high and efficient standards.
-The sensors on the iSeries system mount externally and actually read through the tank wall, making it an easy install.
-It is perfect for new projects or for replacing your old tank monitoring system.
+I like that it’s also NMMA Certified using high and efficient standards as I know I won’t need to be replacing it anytime soon, making it a great investment.
+The sensors on the iSeries system mount externally and actually read through the tank wall, making it an easy install and ideal for new projects or for replacing an old tank monitoring system.

 Check out all the reviews and the latest price on Amazon by clicking here.